6 Signs That Your Pet Is Lonely (And What You Can Do About It)

 - Your pet may vent its frustrations by barking excessively.

-- Your dog may also begin to avoid you when you call.
+- Your dog may also begin to avoid you when you call its name.

 - It may lose interest in the activities it usually enjoys, such as long walks or fun at the beach.

-- Your pet may not eat or drink if it's feeling lonely.
+- Your pet may begin to eat or drink less.

 If another family pet just passed away, yours might crave company.
 It may also spend a lot of time alone.
 How do you help it beat loneliness?

-Furthermore, your pet may improve its mood if it has a new companion.
+- Get your dog a friend.
+Your pet's mood may improve if it has a new companion.
 Only get a new puppy because it will benefit it; don't get a new dog out of guilt.
 Take note that your pets should get along as well.

 There is a host of fun things that your pet can do if it's feeling lonely.
 Use a little ingenuity, and you'll have yourself a happy companion.

-Does your dog have a docile temperament?
-You might consider volunteering it at hospitals.
+- Volunteer at the Hospital: Does your dog have a docile temperament?
+You might consider volunteering with your dog at hospitals.
 It will bring cheer to patients and become happier as well.

-Remember to plan your backpacking trip.
+- Go for a Hike: Take Fido on a hike.
+Hiking helps your dog release energy, and it has the added benefit of giving you some exercise, too.
+Remember to plan your hiking trip.
 Ask the authorities in the area where you're going if they accept pets.
 Find out how to apply basic first aid should it get injured.

-Does your pet love music?
-If your dog howls along your favorite dance tune, let it do a jig.
+- Have a Dance Party: Does your pet love music?
+If your dog howls along with your favorite dance tune, let it do a jig.
 Take it by the paws and teach it the samba.
 It will love the chance to release its energy.

-Disc Dogs are dogs which love to chase frisbees.
+- Play Frisbee: Disc dogs are dogs which love to chase frisbees.
 Just replace the ball you usually use with a frisbee.
 Note that your dog will have to jump, so ask your vet if it can do this exercise.

 What to Remember